Frequently Asked Questions (F.A.Q.)

 2) What is the earliest/latest I can bring in my pet?

-Normal drop off time is after 8:00 am.
-If you need to drop off earlier, arrangements must be made.
-We offer appointments up until ½ hour before close.
+Normal drop off times start at 8:00 am.
+We offer appointments up until ½ hour before close based upon availability.

 3) What do I do if I need help after hours or on Sunday?